11 Cold Calling Tips for Successful Sales

 Even in today's virtual world, the obituary for cold calling is premature.
 Ideally your phone would be ringing off the hook all day with clients offering you business but the reality is that if you want business, you need to go after it, and as part of your outbound marketing strategy, cold calling can be a very effective sales tactic if it's done properly.

 In fact, according to a recent survey by DiscoverOrg, 60% of more than 1,000 polled senior executives from the IT industry reported taking an appointment or attending an event after receiving a cold call or unsolicited email.

-If the thought of cold calling makes your stomach drop to your toes these tips won't eliminate your fear, but they will help you make it a more successful experience.
+If the thought of cold calling makes your stomach drop to your toes these cold calling tips won't eliminate your fear, but they will help you make it a more successful experience.

-Cold Calling Techniques for More Cold Calling Success
+Cold Calling Tips for More Cold Calling Success

 Beginners tend to think that cold calling is about making the sale.
 It's not.
 It's about getting the chance to make the sale.
 Specifically, the purpose of a cold call is to set an appointment to make the pitch.

 2) Research your markets and prospects before cold calling.

 You need to target your cold calling to the right audience.
 Use market research to focus on your target market.
 (See How to Find and Sell to Your Target Market.)
 Then find out as much as you possibly can about the company or individual you're going to call in advance.
 This gives you the huge advantage of being able to talk about their business and their needs when you call them.

 According to the Gartner Group, in a typical business with 100-500 employees an average of seven people are responsible for most buying decisions, so connecting with the right people is critical to your cold calling success.